Menu

 When it comes to repaying what has been borrowed via an equity release scheme there are two options; either when you die or if you decide to move into long-term care (although not all plans offer this option).

 In both cases, any remaining debt will be repaid using proceeds from selling the house after death or moving into care.
-So it’s important that family members understand how this works before signing up for any kind of loan agreement involving their parents’ homes.
+So family members must understand how this works before signing up for any loan agreement involving their parents’ homes.

 Finally, when looking for an appropriate provider, it pays dividends to shop around and compare different offers carefully before deciding which one is right for you – as rates vary significantly between companies offering similar products.

-Additionally, make sure that whatever deal you choose meets all regulatory standards laid down by The Financial Conduct Authority (FCA) and is tailored specifically towards meeting your individual needs – so take time researching potential providers thoroughly beforehand.
+Additionally, make sure that whatever deal you choose meets all regulatory standards laid down by the Financial Conduct Authority (FCA) and is tailored specifically to meet your individual needs.
+So, take time to research potential providers thoroughly beforehand.

 Equity release can be a great option for those looking for an additional source of income; however, it is important to consider the potential risks and rewards before taking out a loan.
 With that in mind, let’s explore how much you can borrow with equity release.